Thoregon/ThoregonWiki/wiki/serviceagent.md

 ## service implementation

-provide an implementation for a service. the implementation itself will become the producer
+provide an implementation for a service. the implementation itself can be a plain js class with no requirements to extend any framework class. it will become the producer.

 the service will be accessible by the consumer, which is a facade to the service producer. it supplies the API of the producer